Thopic/Igonometree/README.md

 # Igonometree

-Tree inference from AIRR-seq data.
+Python package for tree inference from AIRR-seq data.

 ## Overview